MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2FrameInfo interface.
 [uuid(a7a7e150-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfo2 : ICoreWebView2FrameInfo {
   /// The parent `FrameInfo`.
-  /// This property is `null` for the top most document in the WebView2 which has
+This property is `null` for the top most document in the
-  /// no parent frame.
-Note that this is only available when it's called from
+  /// WebView2 which has no parent frame.
+This is only available when it's called from
   /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-  /// Else, it return a HRESULT error code and `null` for parent `FrameInfo`.
+Else, it returns `null`.
+  /// Note that this parent frame info could be out of date as it's a snapshot.
   [propget] HRESULT ParentFrameInfo([out, retval] ICoreWebView2FrameInfo** frameInfo);
   /// The unique identifier of the frame associated with the current `FrameInfo`.
   /// It's the same kind of ID as with the frame ID in `ICoreWebView2` and
   /// `ICoreWebView2Frame`.
-Note that this is only available when it's called from
+This is only available when it's called from
   /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-  /// Else, it return a HRESULT error codes and 0 for frame ID.
+Else, it returns `null`.
+  /// Note that this frame Id could be out of date as it's a snapshot.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }